NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: Pedal to the metal programming.

 Personal experience: One of the first programming languages I learnt, and thus my documentation was in Spanish.
 I've used it to crunch numbers when a speedup mattered.
-I've also used it in ways it wasn't meant to: to program a database application, to analyze a lexical corpus, to solve riddles.
-This has led me to appreciate higher languages more, and to understand them better.
+I've also abused it to program a database application, to analyze a lexical corpus, to solve riddles.
+This has led me to appreciate higher level languages more, and to understand them better.
 For example:

 In JavaScript, consider the function: